 Until 2018, it was difficult to identify lubes or fluids that were made specifically for EVs, but a number of companies launched products since 2018, including Total, Fuchs Petrolub, Shell, Petronas, ExxonMobil, Valvoline, Repsol, JXTG Nippon and Motul (see E-fluid Producers).
 The specifics of products varied from company to company, but they generally catered to the trio of lubrication applications in an EV:

 - Multifunctional products for reducer gears, e-motors and for cooling

 - Batteries coolants

-- lubricants for electric motors in PHEVs that integrate the motor with the gearbox housing;
+- PHEV e-motors that integrate the motor with the gearbox housing

 Lubricant marketers described all of their products as meeting performance needs specific to EVs.
 Many of the products were said to be compatible with high electrical currents, copper windings and other materials used in EVs.
 Battery coolants were said to have the ability to transfer high amounts of heat while also providing electrical properties and protecting against fire.

 Fluids for integrated hybrid motors must serve dual roles – lubricating roller bearings that move at very high speeds and providing a high degree of heat exchange, while also providing lubrication and friction performance for the transmission.
 Lubes for reducer gears must lubricate parts that can reach speeds of 15,000 revolutions per minute, which requires superior anti-foaming and air-release properties, which must be sustained for the service life of the fluid.

 Multipurpose BEV fluids must provide that same performance for reducer gears while also lubricating an e-motor and cooling a battery and power unit.